Holly awoke in a pool of mud.

 “Ak-nax’s nutsack!”
 Mongo exclaimed.
-“I ain’t never seen a man eat so many gol’dern squirmies!
+“I ain’t never seen a man eat that many squirmies!
 Shiva’s cunt-hairs; you are in for a—”

 Holly snatched a leather coin purse that was tied to her waist.
 She undid the draw-string and flipped it upside down.
-Gold currency spilled to the deck, tinkling loudly as it hit the rocky ground.
-Mongo’s eyes widened in shock, then narrowed with greed.
+Gold currency spilled to the deck, tinkling loudly against the rocky ground.
+Mongo’s yelped in surprise, then expressed a greedy grin.

 “For your troubles,” Holly grunted, stuffing wormy-squirmies into the empty purse.
-After she’d filled it to the brim, she retied the draw-string.
+After she’d filled, she retied the draw-string.

 Holly responded with a curt nod and strode back through the cave.
 Mongo followed.
 When she reached the entrance, she sprinted out into the sun-baked desert.